 The most important idea is that Python is developed on the Internet, entirely in the open, by a community of volunteers (but not amateurs!) who feel passion and ownership. - Guido van Rossum

 Python’s design is based on the principles of elegance, simplicity, and readability, which makes it a great language for beginner developers.
-It is now often the first choice in university-level programming classes.
+Because it's easy to learn, it is now often the first choice in university-level programming classes.

 Rather than striving for perfection, early adopters found that Python worked "well enough" for their purposes.
 As the user-base grew, suggestions for improvement were gradually incorporated into the language. - Guido van Rossum

-Despite the gentle learning curve, Python remains a very powerful tool, well suited for rapid development in areas like data science, Web applications, and task automation.
+Despite the gentle learning curve, Python with its extensive Standard Library remains a very powerful tool, well suited for rapid development in areas like data science, Web applications, and task automation.

 There was a need for a language that would “bridge the gap between C and the shell.”
 For a long time, this was Python’s main catchphrase. - Guido van Rossum